An essential part of your financial planning

 We spend our lives working to provide for ourselves and our loved ones.
 You may have a house or flat (in the UK or overseas), shares, savings and investments, as well as your personal possessions.
 All of these assets are your ‘estate’.
 Making a Will ensures that when you die, your estate is shared according to your wishes.

-The coronavirus pandemic has made more people think about just how crucial it is to make a Will and ensure it is kept up to date.
 Everyone should have a Will, but it is even more important if you have children; you own property or have savings, investments, insurance policies; or you own a business.
 Your Will lets you decide what happens to your money, property and possessions after your death.

 Good reasons to make a Will